jaytimm/founders-online-corpus/README.md

                      recursive = TRUE)

 ffc <- lapply(gfiles, readRDS) %>% data.table::rbindlist()

+## Text tweaks --
+xx <- paste('>', gsub(' *(\n*) *$', '\\1', ffc$text[150681]))
 ```

-Th: J. to Doctr.
+> Th: J. to Doctr.
 Franklyn Friday morn. \[21 June 1776?\] The inclosed
-paper has been read and with some small alterations approved of by the
+> paper has been read and with some small alterations approved of by the
-committee.
+> committee.
 Will Doctr.
 Franklyn be so good as to peruse it and suggest
-such alterations as his more enlarged view of the subject will dictate?
+> such alterations as his more enlarged view of the subject will
-The paper having been returned to me to change a particular sentiment or
+> dictate?
+The paper having been returned to me to change a particular
-two, I propose laying it again before the committee tomorrow morning, if
+> sentiment or two, I propose laying it again before the committee
-Doctr.
+> tomorrow morning, if Doctr.
 Franklyn can think of it before that time.

 Perhaps a `to_letter` function.
 Nicely formatted as letter.